waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 2. Current Plan: Mt.
 Moon
 *   **Objective:** Defeat Team Rocket and find the exit to Route 4.
 *   **Status:** Currently battling a Team Rocket Grunt on B2F.
-My party is fully healed.
+My party has some members with low HP.
 *   **Team Rocket Presence:** Confirmed on 1F and B2F.
 They seem to be looking for fossils.

 ## 3. Pokémon Battle Notes